A dependent multiplier bootstrap for the sequential empirical copula process under strong mixing: A dependent multiplier bootstrap for the multivariate empirical process under strong mixing

-From a practical perspective, Corollary~\ref{cor:multZn} is for instance a first necessary step to transpose to the strongly mixing setting the goodness-of-fit and nonparametric change-point tests based on empirical c.d.f.s considered in \cite{KojYan12} and \cite{HolKojQue13}, respectively.
+From a practical perspective, Corollary~\ref{cormultZn} is, for instance, a first necessary step to transpose to the strongly mixing setting the goodness-of-fit and nonparametric change-point tests based on empirical c.d.f.s considered in Kojadinovic and Yan \cite{KojYan12} and Holmes, Kojadinovic and Quessy \cite {HolKojQue13}, respectively.

-We end this section by a few comments on the assumptions of Theorem~\ref{thm:multCLT} and Corollary~\ref{cor:multZn}: \begin{itemize} \item The requirement that $\ell_n = O(n^{1/2 - \eps})$ for some $0 < \eps < 1/2$ is used for proving the finite-dimensional convergence involved in Theorem~\ref{thm:multCLT}, while the condition $\alpha_r = O(r^{-a})$, $a > 3 + 3d/2$, is needed for the proof of the asymptotic equicontinuity. \item Theorem~3.2 of~\cite{Buh93} can be regarded as a non sequential conditional analogue of Corollary~\ref{cor:multZn} with slightly more constrained multiplier random variables.
-The condition on the rate of decay of the strong mixing coefficients in that result is $\sum_{r=0}^{\infty} (r+1)^p \alpha_r^{1/2} < \infty$ with $p = \max\{8d+12,\ip{2/\eps} + 1\}$ and is therefore stronger than the condition involved in Theorem~\ref{thm:multCLT}.
+We end this section by a few comments on the assumptions of Theorem~\ref{teomultCLT} and Corollary~\ref{cormultZn}: \begin{itemize} \item The requirement that $\ell_n = \mathrm{O}(n^{1/2 - \varepsilon})$ for some $0 < \varepsilon< 1/2$ is used for proving the finite-dimensional convergence involved in Theorem~\ref{teomultCLT}, while the condition $\alpha_r = \mathrm{O}(r^{-a})$, $a > 3 + 3d/2$, is needed for the proof of the asymptotic equicontinuity. \item Theorem~3.2 of B\"uhlmann \cite{Buh93} can be regarded as a nonsequential conditional analogue of Corollary~\ref{cormultZn} with slightly more constrained multiplier random variables.
+The condition on the rate of decay of the strong mixing coefficients in that result is $\sum_{r=0}^{\infty} (r+1)^p \alpha_r^{1/2} < \infty$ with $p = \max\{8d+12,\lfloor2/\varepsilon \rfloor + 1\}$ and is therefore stronger than the condition involved in Theorem~\ref{teomultCLT}.

-\item The condition on the strong mixing coefficients in Theorem~\ref{thm:multCLT} and Corollary~\ref{cor:multZn} is clearly satisfied if $\vec X_1,\dots,\vec X_n$ are i.i.d., so that the above unconditional resampling scheme remains valid for independent observations.
-In the latter case however, the Monte Carlo experiments carried out in \cite{BucRup13} suggest that a simpler scheme with i.i.d.\ multipliers \cite[based for instance on Theorem~1 of][]{HolKojQue13} will lead to better finite-sample performance.
-As noted by a referee, this was to be expected since the use of a resampling scheme designed to capture dependence for observations that are serially independent should naturally result in an efficiency loss, especially if the tuning parameter is estimated.
+\item The condition on the strong mixing coefficients in Theorem~\ref {teomultCLT} and Corollary~\ref{cormultZn} is clearly satisfied if $\mathbf X_1,\ldots,\mathbf X_n$ are i.i.d., so that the above unconditional resampling scheme remains valid for independent observations.
+In the latter case however, the Monte Carlo experiments carried out in B{\" u}cher and Ruppert \cite{BucRup13} suggest that a simpler scheme with i.i.d. multipliers (based, e.g., on Theorem~1 of Holmes, Kojadinovic and Quessy \cite{HolKojQue13}) will lead to better finite-sample performance.
+As noted by a referee, this was to be expected since the use of a resampling scheme designed to capture dependence for observations that are serially independent should naturally result in an efficiency loss, especially if the tuning parameter is estimated. \end{itemize}